adriancs2/CassiniDev/README.md

 # CassiniDev - Portable ASP.NET Web Server
 This repository's source code is modified to be build with Visual Studio 2022 Preview 4 and .NET Framework 4.8.

-A fork of the original (http://cassinidev.codeplex.com) project.
+A fork of the original (http://cassinidev.codeplex.com) project.<br>
-*Note: Codeplex.com was shutdown on October 21, 2021.
-It was originally a free open source project hosting site provided by Microsoft.
+_*Note: Codeplex.com was shutdown on October 21, 2021.
+It was originally a free open source project hosting site provided by Microsoft._

 The ASP.NET version of XAMPP, WampServer, etc.